Add functionality to your playbook in using the Utility block

 - Drag and drop the half-circle icon attached to any existing block in the editor.
 Select a Utility block from the menu that appears.

-Expand playbook functionality with the Custom Function utility
+Expand playbook functionality with a custom function

 Set parameters with the API utility